lavinia0724/LeetCode/README.md

 - [2024/07/24] 1636.
 Sort Array by Increasing Frequency
 - [2024/07/24] 2418.
 Sort the People
 - [2024/08/12] 703.
 Kth Largest Element in a Stream
+- [2024/10/08] 1963.
+Minimum Number of Swaps to Make the String Balanced

 ### Binary Search
 - [2024/05/27] 1608.
 Special Array With X Elements Greater Than or Equal X